The Story of the Bible - Jesus and The Cross!

 The Cross of Christ

 As we approach the Christmas Holiday, we will all think about the birth of our Lord and Savior, Jesus Christ.
-And yes, I understand the December 25th might not be the exact day of His birth, but what is important is that He was born, He is who the Word of God says that He is, and He accomplished that which none of us could do for ourselves!
-Defeating Sin!
+And yes, I understand that December 25th might not be the exact day of His birth, but what is important is that He was born, He is who the Word of God says that He is, and He accomplished that which none of us could do for ourselves—defeating sin.

 The story of the Bible is the Cross of Christ!
-It is THAT IMPORTANT!
-The Cross of Christ is the object that the Word of God is centralized and built upon.
-If God deemed it so important to build and centralize His Word on this One Object, then why wouldn’t we place our Faith in that object?
+It is that important.
+The Cross of Christ is the object upon which the Word of God is centralized and built.
+If God deemed it so important to build and centralize His Word on this one object, then why would we not place our faith there as well?

-This is why the Cross of Christ must be the object of our Faith.
-It is where sin was defeated for US.
-It is our place of Redemption!
-It is the foundation of our Salvation.
-It is where Grace and Mercy flows to us from God.
-It is where the veil was rent from top to bottom allowing us access to the Father; for no man can come to the Father but by Jesus, and the only way we get to Jesus is via the Cross.
+This is why the Cross of Christ must be the object of our faith.
+It is where sin was defeated for us.
+It is our place of redemption.
+It is the foundation of our salvation.
+It is where grace and mercy flow to us from God.
+It is where the veil was torn from top to bottom, allowing us access to the Father—for no one comes to the Father except through Jesus, and the only way to Jesus is through the Cross.

-It is where Jesus said “It is Finished!”
-Mission Complete!
-God’s victory over sin was WON at the Cross!
-Without this victory, none of us could be saved!
+It is where Jesus declared, “It is finished.”
+Mission complete.
+God’s victory over sin was won at the Cross.
+Without this victory, none of us could be saved.

 Types and Shadows in the Old Testament

-Genesis – Cain and Abel: One represents the sacrifice of Christ on the Cross in the shedding of His Precious Blood.
-While Cain’s sacrifice was one of “works”, by the hand of the Flesh.
-Abel’s sacrifice was one of obedience which God required and beautiful in God’s sight; while Cain’s was disobedient, beautiful in man’s eyes but not in God’s.
+Genesis – Cain and Abel: One represents the sacrifice of Christ on the Cross through the shedding of His precious blood.
+Cain’s sacrifice was one of works—by the hand of the flesh.
+Abel’s sacrifice was one of obedience, which God required and found pleasing.
+Cain’s offering was beautiful in man’s eyes, but not in God’s.

-Abraham and Isaac: God’s command for Abraham to sacrifice his “beloved son” Isaac, with Isaac carrying the wood and a ram provided as a substitute, foreshadowed God providing His Son.
+Abraham and Isaac: God’s command for Abraham to sacrifice his beloved son Isaac—with Isaac carrying the wood and a ram provided as a substitute—foreshadowed God providing His own Son.
 This prefigured God the Father offering Jesus as the ultimate substitutionary sacrifice.

-The Sabbath: Physical rest which served as a “type and shadow” of the spiritual rest that we all have now that the Messiah has come and defeated sin!
+The Sabbath: Physical rest served as a type and shadow of the spiritual rest we now have because the Messiah has come and defeated sin.

-Joseph: Joseph was betrayed by his brothers, sold for silver, and cast into a pit, but later exalted to save his people.
-This mirrors Jesus' betrayal for silver, burial, resurrection, and Salvation of humanity.
+Joseph: Joseph was betrayed by his brothers, sold for silver, and cast into a pit, yet later exalted to save his people.
+This mirrors Jesus’ betrayal for silver, His burial, resurrection, and the salvation of humanity.

-Jonah: Jonah's three days and nights in a great fish.
-Jesus explicitly used this as a type of His own death and resurrection.
+Jonah: Jonah’s three days and nights in the great fish were explicitly used by Jesus as a type of His own death and resurrection.

 Prophetic Witnesses

 Isaiah 53: This chapter describes a servant “pierced for our transgressions” and bearing the “sin of many,” led “like a lamb to the slaughter.”
-This prophesied Jesus' atoning death, taking on humanity's sins and sorrows.
+It prophetically reveals Jesus’ atoning death and His taking upon Himself the sins and sorrows of humanity.

-Psalm 22: This psalm details the suffering of a righteous man, including the cry, “My God, my God, why have you forsaken me?”
-Jesus quoted this on the cross, and its details regarding the crucifixion were fulfilled during His death.
+Psalm 22: This psalm details the suffering of a righteous man, including the cry, “My God, my God, why have You forsaken me?”
+Jesus quoted this on the Cross, and its vivid details were fulfilled during His crucifixion.

 The Lamb Who Was Slain